-Earlier in the day, the rugby sevens team lost their first match at the 2020 Tokyo Games 50-5 to New Zealand, again scoring a single try to prove they can compete with the big teams, at least on some level.
+The Korean men's rugby sevens team lost their first match at the 2020 Tokyo Games 50-5 to New Zealand on Monday, scoring a surprise early try to leave the field with something to be proud of in their Olympic debut.

-That Korea managed to score a try against arguably the best team in the world is something of a surprise — at a pre-Olympic tournament last month, Korea dropped two games to Argentina without getting a single point on the board.
+That Korea managed to score a try is something of a surprise — at a pre-Olympic tournament last month, Korea dropped two games to Argentina without getting a single point on the board.

 And what a try it was, with Jeong Yeon-sik breaking free down the right flank, jumping just out of reach of a New Zealand player and outpacing the squad, even managing to circle back around close to the posts.